Tools and Strategies

 7. Discovery Learning

-Avoid "preaching" to students about how they should behave.
+Avoid lecturing students about how they should behave.
 Research indicates that exhortation is the least effective methodology for changing prejudiced attitudes; in fact, it often produces a result opposite from the desired effect.
 Provide opportunities for students to resolve conflicts, solve problems, work in diverse teams and think critically about information.

 8. Life Experiences